Shanmus4/Calevent/README.md

 - Deployment to Vercel/Netlify.

 ## Features
-- Clean, responsive UI (custom CSS, no Tailwind)
+- Turn any text into calendar links for Google, Outlook, or .ics
-- AI-powered event extraction (Gemini API)
+- Free, private, and no login needed
-- Smooth error/result animations
+- Supports meetings, reminders, and all event types
-- No user data stored
+- Fast, simple, and mobile-friendly

 ## Getting Started